Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 ### 3.1.
 Problem Statement

-Individuals struggle to manage multiple debts, leading to prolonged financial strain.
+Loan recipients struggle to manage multiple debts, leading to prolonged financial strain.
 This challenge arises from a lack of tools and knowledge that support practical debt management strategies such as Snowball, Avalanche, and Snowflake, as well as multicurrency support.
-Loan recipients need resources to create debt repayment plans that reduce the interest paid and increase their amortization, thereby shortening the time required to become debt-free.
+Loan recipients need resources to create debt repayment plans that reduce interest payments and increase amortization, Thereby reducing the time it takes to become debt-free.

 #### 3.2. **Proposed Solution**
 A web-based tool for managing a debt repayment plan.